Early registration discount ends Friday, October 12th.

 - Capital project planning and management: Prefab construction, IPD, performance contracting, etc.

 Make this a key planning event to get your project stakeholders (capital project people, facility planners, facility engineers, consulting architects and engineers, science and engineering program chairs, deans, and faculty members, financial officers, and operations managers) on the same planning page with respect to the details, numbers, processes, and expectations.
 Consulting architects and engineers must register with their clients.

 PLUS!
-Tour these outstanding local science and engineering facilities:
+Tour these outstanding local science and engineering teaching and research facilities!